hhadah/website/content/worksinprogress/ChangeIdentity/index.md

 ---

 ### Abstract
-In this paper, I compare the children of inter-ethnic marriages to study the impact of having a Hispanic last name.
-While males born to Hispanic father-White mothers earn less than those born to White father-Hispanic mothers, the gap could be completely explained by educational differences.
-I also study the effect of identifying as Hispanic on earnings.
-I find that men that identify as Hispanic earn significantly less than those that do not, even after controlling for educational differences.
+In this paper, I study the causes of a change in a person's identity.
+I also investigate whether a change in identity affects labor and marriage markets outcomes.